We shape the future of cyber security

 Expert Group

-The expert group advises the other bodies and is divided into so-called chapters.
-It comprises around 70 representatives from both member organizations and affiliates.
+The Expert Group advises the other bodies and is divided into chapters which pool the know-how and experience of around 70 representatives from member institutions and affiliates.

 Risk Management